-Note: - or blank means no related information; RT (Retention time) gotten form AT-WAX (30 m × 0.25 mm × 0.25 µm); RIs (Retention indices) relative to C8-C20 n-alkanes on HP-5 column; tr (trace quantities) (<0.1% detected); nd (not detected); LRIs (Linear retention indices)b, d detected by semi-standard apolar column or polar column were gotten from NIST (National Institute of Standards and Technology) 17 library, respectively.
-SCFAs mean the chain is less than 10 carbons.
-The compounds denoted with red color mean they are identified and quantified both.
+Note: - or blank means no related information; RT gotten form AT-WAX (30 m × 0.25 mm × 0.25 µm); RIs relative to C8-C20 n-alkanes on HP-5 column; tr (trace quantities) (<0.1%); nd (not detected); LRIsb, d detected by semi-standard apolar column and polar column are gotten from National Institute of Standards and Technology (NIST) 17 library, respectively.
+SCFAs refer to the chain that is less than seven carbons; MCFAs refer to the chain from seven to twelve carbons; LCFAs refer to the chain that is longer than twelve carbons.
 FAs are represented by number of carbon atoms in fatty carboxyl chain:number of double bonds.
 The n- designates the location of the double bond nearest the methyl terminus.
-The three numbers in bracket mean the total number, the number in reference [11], and the number in reference [12], of each kind of compounds, respectively.
+The three numbers in bracket of each kind of compounds mean the total number, the number in reference [9] and the number in reference [10], respectively.

+Supplemental Table 2.
+The AOAs data of each method.